orlando-rojas/finereads/README.md

 ## Limitations

 Any library is valid except for an API wrapper of the google books API.
+But you can build your own 😉